vpayno/adafruit-pyportal-workspace/arduino/README.md

 ../tool-compile
 ```

-Before you can update the board, you need to reboot the Arduino KB2040 into update mode by
+Before you can update the board, you need to reboot the Adafruit KB2040 into update mode by

 - holding the `Boot` button
 - pressing the `Reset` button